Sabers squander late two-goal lead, fall to Lightning in overtime

 Jost’s arrival, combined with Kyle Okposo’s return from injury, has given the Sabers an effective fourth line.
 Jost, 24, has the speed, skill and savvy on the forecheck to fit perfectly next to Okposo and Zemgus Girgensons.
 The group is a Threat offensively, as we saw with Jost’s first goal since joining the club via waivers this month.
 Jost took advantage of a rebound created by Okposo to make it 3-2 Sabers at 9:07 into the second period.

-“Those two guys are a lot of fun to play with and were tenacious on pucks and relentless,” said Jost.
+“Those two guys are a lot of fun to play with and were tenacious on pucks and relentless,” Jost said of his linemates.
 “That’s the way we’ve got to play.
 I think you can kind of see it’s starting to click for us.
 It’s nice, but it still stings.
 You want to do more when you have a loss like that.”

 Dahlin didn’t stand idle when Kucherov recklessly skated into Luukkonen late in the third period.
 The Sabers defensemen pounced on Kucherov, driving the Hart Trophy Winner to the ice with a few punches mixed in.
 It started a brief melee between the players on the ice and led to offsetting minor penalties for both.